marrink-lab/polyply_1.0/.github/CONTRIBUTING.md

 If your issue isn't a problem with the code and instead you would like some help using polyply for your project, let us know on the [discussion forum](https://github.com/marrink-lab/polyply_1.0/discussions).

-As a rule of thumb give a quick look to the [FAQs]( https://github.com/marrink-lab/polyply_1.0/wiki/FAQs) and [discussion forum]( https://github.com/marrink-lab/polyply_1.0/discussions), if you’re in doubt as to whether you are experiencing an actual bug or if the usage of polyply is unclear.
+As a rule of thumb, give a quick look to the [FAQs]( https://github.com/marrink-lab/polyply_1.0/wiki/FAQs) and [discussion forum]( https://github.com/marrink-lab/polyply_1.0/discussions), if you’re in doubt as to whether you are experiencing an actual bug or if the usage of polyply is unclear.
 In any case we’d love to know, so we can improve the situation.

 #### Contributing parameters